thomasWeise/aitoa/book/metaheuristics/common/README.md

 This `evaluate` method could then even be implemented such that it remembers the best-so-far-solution.
 We then no longer need to keep track of it in the optimization itself.

-Of course, we can also implement logging of the search progress inside of `evaluate`, which would make this functionality available to all of our experiments in a transparent fashio.
+Of course, we can also implement logging of the search progress inside of `evaluate`, which would make this functionality available to all of our experiments in a transparent fashion.
-Furthermore, we could also keep track of the total number of objective values as well as of the consumed runtime.
+Furthermore, we could also keep track of the total number of calls to the objective function as well as of the consumed runtime.
 This, in turn, can be used to implement the termination criterion.

 All in all, this interface allows us to create transparent implementations that